6 Website Tweaks That Increase Equipment Rental Leads

 On those pages, speak directly to local needs such as common job types, fast delivery, and familiarity with the area.
 It helps you rank better and makes your business feel more relevant to the person searching.

-You do not need to become a full-time blogger, but a few targeted posts can go a long way.
+You don’t need to blog constantly.
+A few targeted posts go a long way.

 Focus on questions your customers already ask: